Shelby

 Other types

 Also out there: tank inkjets (refillable bottles, lower cost per page), photo dye-sub printers (specialty photo output), and wide-format models for posters.
+These are not covered in this article.

 Laser vs. Inkjet: Cost and Page Yield